-Training opportunities in 2012 included:
+Training opportunities in 2013 included:

-- Alabama's Water Environment Association Annual Conference (April 2012) This 4-day conference sponsored by Alabama's Water Environment Association, state membership association of the Water Environment Federation (WEF), focuses on stormwater, water quality, and wastewater treatment issues.
-Three (3) City personnel attended the 2012 conference, attending technical sessions as well as vendor exhibits. - WEF Stormwater Symposium (July 2012) In July 2012, WEF hosted its first annual Stormwater Symposium in Baltimore, Maryland.
-The City was among a select group chosen to give a presentation at this symposium.
-The City's presentation focused on its ORI program as described earlier in this report.
-One (1) City employee attended this symposium. - WEFTEC 2012 (October 2012) This 4-day conference, sponsored by the Water Environment Federation, is one of the premier water quality conferences in the world.
-WEFTEC 2012 was held in New Orleans, Louisiana.
-One (1) City employee attended this conference and attended technical sessions related to watershed protection, water quality, stormwater BMPs and wastewater treatment. - Erosion and Sediment Control Workshop (December 2012) The City of Auburn hosted a workshop for developers, contractors, engineers and City personnal to educate attendees on the City's Erosion and Sediment Control Program, as well as federal and state regulations.
-Over sixty (60) developers, contractors, engineers, and City personnel attended the workshop.
+- Alabama's Water Environment Association Annual Conference (April 2013) This 4-day conference sponsored by Alabama's Water Environment Association, state membership association of the Water Environment Federation (WEF), focuses on stormwater, water quality, and wastewater treatment issues.
+Three (3) City personnel attended the 2013 conference, attending technical sessions as well as vendor exhibits. - Alabama Water Resources Conference (September 2013) In September 2013, one (1) City employee attended and presented at the 2013 Alabama Water Resources Conference held in Orange Beach, AL. This annual conference focuses on a variety of water resource issues in Alabama and provides an opportunity to network with others to discuss these issues. - WEFTEC 2013 (October 2013) This 4-day conference, sponsored by the Water Environment Federation, is one of the premier water quality conferences in the world.
+WEFTEC 2013 was held in Chicago, IL.
+Two (2) City employees attended this conference and attended technical sessions related to watershed protection, water quality, stormwater BMPs and wastewater treatment. - Erosion and Sediment Control Workshop (December 2013) The City of Auburn hosted a workshop for developers, contractors, engineers and City personnel to educate attendees on the City's Erosion and Sediment Control Program, as well as federal and state regulations.
+Over sixty (60) developers, contractors, engineers, and City personnel attended the workshop. - ADEM Nonpoint Source Conference (January 2014) In January 2014, two (2) City personnel attended ADEM's 25th annual Nonpoint Source Conference in Montgomery, AL. This one (1) day conference focuses on nonpoint source stormwater issues in Alabama.